-Is all processing or use of PII covered?
+10 Is all processing or use of PII covered?
 Is a distinction made between those who control or own PII and those who provide PII processing services to owners?
 Do owners', controllers' and processors' duties differ?

 The GDPR and the DPA are applicable to data controllers (ie, those that decide the purposes and the means of the data processing) and data processors (who merely process PII on behalf of data controllers).

-Legitimate processing of PII
+As such, the data controllers are the main decision-makers and they exercise overall control over the purposes and means of the processing of PII.
+Data processors act on behalf of, and only on the instructions of, the relevant data controller